munawarb/Treasure-Hunt/README.md

 #### Introduction
-This is a first-person shooter for the blind and visually impaired (called an audiogame) I wrote in 2004 using Visual BASIC.NET.
+This is a top-down shooter for the blind and visually impaired (called an audiogame) I wrote in 2004 using Visual BASIC.NET.
 The game uses audio-only cues to represent enemies and other objects.
 There are no graphics in this game.

 #### Support The Project
 This project is open source, so it'll remain free.
 If you'd like to show your support for it, [please consider donating!](http://paypal.me/munawarb)